CustomTypeOne/LoopPatches/README.md

 ```

 After the text is copied, click in the **LoopWorkspace Terminal Window** and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
-Once the line is pasted, the lines will execute - with some computers the lines only execute after hitting return.
+Once the line is pasted, hit return.

 If you see this message:
     `cp: /Users/<your name>/Downloads/LoopPatches-main/Settings.bundle: No such file or directory`

 * That means you did not double click the `Settings.bundle.zip` file to unzip it.
-Do it now try the one command again.
+Do it now, and then try the last command again.

 If there is no response to the command (make sure you hit return), then it worked.